 This is broken down into key outcomes for each curriculum year.

 We use the National Curriculum objectives to assess outcomes for children at the end of each curriculum year – for example:

 - At the end of Year 3 a child has achieved all the objectives set out for Year 3 Writing (and no further) would be said to have MET the end of Year 3 expectations for writing.

 - At the end of Year 5 a child who has made good progress but has not yet met some of the mathematics objectives for Year 5 would be “Working Towards year 5” expectations for Maths.

 Some pupils will for various reasons be working below the level expected for their year group, teachers will address their needs using outcomes from the appropriate year and pupils will be supported to make accelerated progress.

 Some pupils will have MET their year group end of year objectives well before their peers.
 Teachers will identify these pupils and set targets that widen and deepen their understanding and ability to apply their skills in a variety of situations.
 These children will be assessed as “Greater Depth” meaning that they are Deeping their understanding and knowledge of that subject.

 - Ongoing assessment by the class teacher throughout each lesson, through questioning, observation and dialogue.

-- Success Criteria are discussed and agreed with or formulated by the children during each Work is then assessed against these success criteria.
+- Success Criteria in the form of “I am Learning to” statements, are discussed with the children at the start of each lesson and then their work from the lesson is then assessed against these success criteria.

 The following judgements are used: